obsidian-tasks-group/obsidian-tasks/docs/Queries/Sorting.md

 <!-- placeholder to force blank line after included text --><!-- endInclude -->

+### Description without tags

+Since Tasks X.Y.Z, **[[Custom Sorting|custom sorting]] by description with tags removed** is now possible.

+The value `task.descriptionWithoutTags` returns a copy of the description with all the tags removed, so that you can sort together any tasks whose descriptions differ only by their tags.

 <!-- placeholder to force blank line before included text --><!-- include: CustomSortingExamples.test.other_properties_task.descriptionWithoutTags_docs.approved.md -->

 ```javascript